-Of all the rooms in our home, I feel like we got the guest bedroom the most ‘right’ – the proportions of the space, joinery, window placement, paint colour – it all works so well together.
-If we ever build again (and part of me really wants to do this in the next year or two), I’ll be taking notes about this space so we can replicate it for our next guest bedroom.
+Of all the rooms in our home, I feel like we got the guest bedroom the most ‘right’ — the proportions of the space, joinery, window placement, paint colour — it all works so well together.
+If we ever build again, I’ll be taking notes about this space so we can replicate it for our next guest bedroom.

 I was a bit nervous about placing the shelf above the bed at the time but this has been perfect for displaying art, mirrors and even small indoor plants.
-I love the flexibility of being able to effortlessly change things about without having to nail in picture hooks or patch walls (as I seem to do at least monthly in other rooms of the house).
+I love the flexibility of being able to effortlessly change things about without having to nail in picture hooks or patch walls as I regularly do in other rooms of the house.